What Can You Do With a Criminology Degree?

 - Public policy areas

-Criminologists may work as college professors or as advisors to state legislatures or Congress.
-They help form public policy as it relates to the prevention of crime.
-They often work closely with police departments to help them better serve their communities.
+Criminologists may work as college professors or as advisers to local, state, or federal legislative bodies.
+They help form public policy as it relates to the prevention of crime by working closely with police departments to help them better serve their communities.

 - Private investigator